cmlibs/zinc/docs/CMGUI_sceneEditor_window.rst

 Graphical settings list
 -----------------------

 Below the transformation and general settings buttons is the *graphical settings list*.
 This is where the visual representations (graphical settings) of the currently selected scene object are listed.
-This panel allows creation, deletion, switching (on or off) and re-ordering of these visual representations.
+This panel allows creation, deletion, visibility switching (on or off) and re-ordering of these visual representations.

 Settings editor
 ---------------